tmelanson17/CarND-Vehicle-Detection/writeup.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+For the SSD framework, I would implement time-based filtering to improve accuracy, albeit a different form involving neighboring detections.

 The first issue I faced was the lack of positive data.
 I improved upon this by improving the classifier until positive results were distinguishable.
 Second was the relatively high ranking of guard rails and shadows.
 I tried to solve this in two ways: first, by adding transform_sqrt to remove effects by shadows, and by hard negative mining.
 The transform_sqrt was effective agains shadows, but hard negative mining was not as helpful due to the relatively small number of samples I could create.